-B. Participatory multi-level governance and localization of the SDGs
+B. Participatory multi-level governance and localization of the Sustainable Development Goals

-- 53. Outcome: Participatory multi-level governance mechanisms support adequate housing, land, and basic services for all, mainstreaming gender equality and women's empowerment, and accelerate SDG localization - 54.
+- 53. Outcome: Participatory multi-level governance mechanisms support adequate housing, land, and basic services for all, mainstreaming and achieving gender equality and the empowerment of women and girlswomen's empowerment, and accelerate SDG localization - 54.
 The Sustainable Development Goals must be met for all segments of society and leave no one behind, including through the localization of sustainable development.
 Transforming the global goals into long-lasting change at the local level and the collective pursuit of more inclusive, sustainable, and resilient cities and human settlements requires effective localization processes fostering alignment between national frameworks and communities' priorities. - 55.
 National and local governments' capacities to create enabling environments for sustainable development anchored on multi-level governance and policy coherence are essential.
 These environments must focus on advancing cities' transformation for social progress, shared prosperity, and environmental protection.
 Localization of the Sustainable Development Goals is the collaborative and impact-oriented approach to transform governance systems through partnership and coordination, enabling the effective local delivery of the Sustainable Development Goals to meet the needs of cities and local communities. - 56.
 UN-Habitat is requested by the Member States to promote the localization of the Sustainable Development Goals.
-Rooted in the localization approach, the agency will leverage its leadership and expertise on sustainable urbanization, data, planning, capacity building, and
+Rooted in the localization approach, the agency will leverage its leadership and expertise on sustainable urbanization, data, planning, capacity building, and finance to promote city-level transformation by building robust multi-level governance systems that serve the attainment of the Sustainable Development Goals. - 57.
+It will work across scales and with platforms, networks, communities of practices, and coalitions of cities, local and regional governments and authorities to connect local and indigenous knowledge, innovations and partners with relevant global dialogues and decision-making processes while offering a convening space for partnership building and joint action for the Sustainable Development Goals.